Updated: Jun 12

 The resulting fire led to the destruction of thirty-seven buildings in the heart of Cynthiana.
 Due to the continued fighting the fire wagon could not be deployed to extinguish the fire, and some sources mention that Morgan would not allow it.
 Some of the buildings contained highly flammable items, such as the drug store, which caused wild explosions that would shoot into brightening morning sky.
 Eventually the fire wagon was allowed to be employed, and some of the Confederate troopers assisted in fighting the blaze, but the damage had been done.

-Casualties for an engagement at this time of the war were relatively light for the 168th, with seven killed and twenty wounded, the remainder of the five companies being taken prisoner.
+Casualties for an engagement at this time of the war were relatively light for the 168th, with seven killed and twenty-two wounded, the remaining men of the five companies present being taken prisoner.
 But this short fight by the 168th Ohio, a regiment barely trained and having little experience, and not intended for combat duty, delayed Morgan enough to allow the 171st Ohio, coming in by rail from Cincinnati, to deploy at Keller's Bridge (the second phase of the Second Battle of Cynthiana, about one mile north of the town), where in turn they put up their own delaying fight (Dan Masters wrote an excellent piece about the 171st at Emerging Civil War).
 For the 168th however, the battle was over; the men were gathered, robbed of any valuables or useful items, marched out the Oddville (also known as Claysville or Maysville) Road, and were later on the 12th, along with men captured near Keller's Bridge, given their paroles.